Dr Peter Saxton

 - Sexual orientation and health disparities

 I am the inaugural New Zealand AIDS Foundation Fellow and Director of the Gay Men's Sexual Health (GMSH) research group.
+I have a joint appointment with the AIDS Epidemiology Group at the University of Otago.

 Research | Current